redpesk-labs/red-pak/QA/REDPAK.DSG.md

 ## Management CGROUP for red nodes

-When CGROUP configuration is given, *REDWRAP* tries to apply the required settings for the *REDNODE* in the CGROUP hirarchy.
+When CGROUP configuration is given, *REDWRAP* tries to apply the required settings for the *REDNODE* in the CGROUP hierarchy.
 It can only be done if *REDWRAP* has enough right to achieve that job.

 This job must take care of the [no internal process constraint][1].

-For being able to escape from the root cgroup (the cgroup holding the *REDWRAP* or, alternatively, the cgrouo path set for configuration key **config.cgrouproot**), that "root" cgroup should not contain any PIDS.
+For being able to escape from the root cgroup (the cgroup holding the *REDWRAP* or, alternatively, the cgroup path set for configuration key **config.cgrouproot**), that "root" cgroup should not contain any PIDS.
 It implies that processes of that root group if existing should be moved in a special child cgroup intended to